signalfx/integrations/collectd-hadoop/README.md

 ### CONFIGURATION

->See the following links for more information of specific metric endpoints:
+>See the following links for more information about specific metric endpoints:

 >https://hadoop.apache.org/docs/r2.7.4/hadoop-project-dist/hadoop-common/Metrics.html